shaktisingh/easy-go-framework/README.md

 However, it is beta release of EasyGo and it's under testing phase, we are working to make it to be used in production, meanwhile you can download and can play with the code.

+### SYSTEM REQUIREMENTS

+EasyGo Framework requires PHP 5.3.3 or later. we recommend using the latest PHP version whenever possible

 ###LICENSE

 This software is licensed under BSD license.